 Entrance Fees: You have to shell out ₱20 as entry fee to every waterfalls.
 There are four, so you need to allocate ₱80 in total.
 They will issue official receipts.

 Guide Fees: For safety purposes, the local government assigns a mandatory guide to visitors.
 Again, if you travel alone, you are not excused of getting one.
 If you travel in a group, you can divide the guide fee and then pay less.
 There is no fixed guide rate so make sure you give a reasonable amount.
 For a solo and quickie traveler like me, ₱70 is acceptable.
 For a group of 5 or less, ₱150 would be great.

 - There are no ATMs in the town, so make sure that you bring enough cash for the entire trip.

 - Bring swimming attires to experience the cold and pampering pool below the cascades.

-- Mobile signal reception is acceptable in the town proper but is poor in remote areas like the waterfalls’ vicinity.
+- Mobile signal reception is decent in the town proper but is poor in remote areas like the waterfall vicinity.

 - You can do picnic at the floating raft in Ponong Lake.
 Bring food to share.